-In the annual stockholders' meeting of the Corporation held on 1615 May 20162017, Mr. Gili Guillerme Edgar Ngo, a stockholder of the Corporation, inquired as teabout the status occupancy rate of the pending tax case of Hotel in 2016.
-Mr. Yeo mentioned that for 2016, the Corporation (i.e., in relation to Hotel had an occupancy rate of 48.6%, which was the tax deficiency assessment in relation to year 2008.
-The Chair gave Hotel's lowest occupancy rate.
-He attributed this to external factors that limit the floor to Mr. Yam (General Manager, CFO, Compliance Officer, and Chief Audit Executive), who that, as disclosed arrivals of visitors in Manila, such as, the security situation in the Corporation's SEC Form 20-IS, the Corporation filed a Petition for Review with-Philippines, and the CTAlack of airport infrastructure in 2015 to invalidate NAIA that limits its capacity to handle passengers arriving in Manila.
-Mr. Yeo also cited the collection proceedings of tremendous growth of other casino and hotel businesses, specifically in the BIR.
-The case is still pending Manila Bay area, which compete with the CTA, and the Coproration is awaiting the CTA's resolution on the matter.
-Hotel in attracting guests.
+In the annual stockholders' meeting of the Corporation held on 15 May 2017,Mr. Edgar Ngo, a stockholder of the Corporation, inquired about the occupancy rate of the Hotel in 2016.
+Mr. Yeo mentioned that for 2016, the Hotel had an occupancy rate of 48.6%, which was the Hotel's lowest occupancy rate.
+He attributed this to external factors that limit the arrivals of visitors in Manila, such as, the security situation in the Philippines, and the lack of airport infrastructure in NAIA that limits its capacity to handle passengers arriving in Manila.
+Mr. Yeo also cited the tremendous growth of other casino and hotel businesses, specifically in the Manila Bay area, which compete with the Hotel in attracting guests.